Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 Sources: [61] for FY23/FY24; [79] for FY25 through Q3 FY26. *Sector classification realigned from Q3 FY25 [61][79].

-Q3 FY26 sector performance (CC sequential): BFSI +2.6%, Health +4.2%, Consumer +0.7%, Tech & Comm +4.2%, EMR -4.9% [98].
-Key sector trend: Health has been the standout growth vertical, rising from 11.7% [FY23] to 14.9% [Q3 FY26].
-BFSI remains the largest sector.
-EMR is the weakest, declining both sequentially and year-on-year [98].
+Q3 FY26 sector performance (CC sequential): BFSI +2.6%, Health +4.2%, Consumer +0.7%, Tech & Comm +4.2%, EMR -4.9% [89].
+Health has been the standout growth vertical, rising from 11.7% [FY23] to 14.9% [Q3 FY26].
+EMR is the weakest sector [89].

 Revenue Mix — Pricing Model & Delivery